oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Steps to Access:**
   1. Log in to Oppia.
-  2. Navigate to /preferences.(Preferences page)
+  2. Navigate to /preferences (Preferences page).
   3. On that page there is Delete button.

 When the user clicks this button, they are taken to the Delete Account page, where they can confirm the deletion.